swizzin/docs.swizzin.ltd/docs/applications/sonarrv3.md

 This command will configure sonarr for your user.
 Sonarr is installed via an apt repository, thus the easiest way to keep it up to date is by issuing the command `apt update && apt upgrade`.
 The sonarr base files will be located in `/usr/lib/sonarr`

-### Sonarr and user homedir permissions
-Sonarr is running as the master user (unless changed in install options using parameters), so that user needs to be able to see the directories you'd like sonarr to see.
-You can achieve this by adding the desired user to the group of whoever runs the sonarr process. e.g. `usermod -a -G <user with data> <sonarrv3owner>`

 ### Optional parameters
 None of these are required for you to define if you want an easy install.
 If you would like to do something custom, then here are some options for you.